-- All individuals participating in the YMCA Center for Civic Engagement Conferences will conduct themselves in a respectable and positive manner and present a good and decent reflection of themselves, their school, and their community. - Nametags must be worn visibly at all functions. - No food or drinks shall be permitted in any session. - Physical, psychological, verbal, nonverbal, written, or cyber bullying is prohibited. - Noise must be kept to a minimum in all hotel rooms and hallways. - ABSOLUTELY no throwing anything over the balconies of the hotel. - Destruction of personal property, hotel or other property is strictly prohibited.
-Any delegate responsible for damages must make restitution and will be held accountable for any legal actions that follow. - All individuals understand that if they drop after the Final Deadline they are responsible for their conference fee or for finding a substitute.
+- All individuals participating in the YMCA Center for Civic Engagement Conferences will conduct themselves in a respectable and positive manner and present a good and decent reflection of themselves, their school, and their community. - Nametags must be worn visibly at all functions. - No food or drinks shall be permitted in any session. - Physical, psychological, verbal, nonverbal, written, or cyber bullying is prohibited. - All participants who bring cell phones or other electronic devices to the conference must respect and follow the technology policies of the CCE. - Noise must be kept to a minimum in all hotel rooms and hallways. - ABSOLUTELY no throwing anything over the balconies of the hotel. - Destruction of personal property, hotel or other property is strictly prohibited.
+Any delegate responsible for damages must make restitution and will be held accountable for any legal actions that follow. - Use of the Tennessee State Capitol sound system is prohibited.
+Tampering with the components of the sound systems (microphones, cords etc) is prohibited. - Use of the Tennessee State Capitol voting machines is prohibited.
+No touching or pushing buttons in chamber seats.